j0sh710/AutoMiner/README.md

 5. Save config and start mining.

 # Dev Fee
-1. There is a 15 minute per day dev fee (1%).
-Dev fee will not activate when rented.
+1. There is no longer a dev fee.